 Retinal detachment is the separation of the retina from the choroid, a membrane dense with blood vessels that is located between the retina and the sclera ("white" of the eye).
 The retina is a thin layer of light sensitive tissue that lines the back portion of the eye.
 When the retina detaches, it is deprived of its blood supply and source of nourishment and loses its ability to function.
 This can impair vision to the point of blindness.

 Incidence and Prevalence of Retinal Detachment

-Retinal detachment is relatively rare and occurs in about one in 15,000 (0.3%) of the U.S. population.
+Retinal detachment is relatively rare and occurs in about one in 15,000 (0.3 percent) of the U.S. population.
 It is most common in people middle-aged and older.
-About 6% of the population has retinal holes, but most of these do not lead to retinal detachment.
+About 6 percent of the population has retinal holes, but most of these do not lead to retinal detachment.

-Patients who are severely myopic (usually greater than 10 diopters) have a 5% risk for developing a detachment and patients who undergo cataract surgery have a 1% risk.
-The most common predisposing factor is myopia, accounting for 40% to 50% of detachments.
-About 33% have undergone cataract removal and 10–20% have experienced eye trauma.
+Patients who are severely myopic (usually greater than 10 diopters) have a 5 percent risk for developing a detachment and patients who undergo cataract surgery have a 1 percent risk.
+The most common predisposing factor is myopia, accounting for 40 to 50 percent of detachments.
+About 33 percent have undergone cataract removal and 10–20 percent have experienced eye trauma.

 Types of Retinal Detachment

 Rhegmatogenous retinal detachment is the most common type and occurs as a result of one or more small tears or holes in the retina.
 Fluid passes through the hole and flows between the retina and the choroid of the eye.
 This can cause the retina to separate from the choroid, resulting in detachment.